RCoby/credit-risk-classification/README.md

            total_debt
            loan_status

-The "Loan Status" column value indicates the risk of a defaulting
+The values in the "Loan Status" column indicates if the loan is healthy or at risk of a defaulting

-           0 = loan is healthy
+           0 = healthy loan
-           1 = high risk of default
+           1 = high-risk loan

-### Machine Learning Process

-   * Split the Data into Training and Testing Sets:
+* Create Label/s set and Features dataset

+     * Labels:
-           Labels: y = "loan status" column
+                 y = "loan status" column
+     * Features:
-           Features: X = all other columns
+                 X = remaining columns

+* Split the Data into Training and Testing datasets

-   * Create a Logistic Regression Model
+### Logistic Regression Model

+* Fit logistic regression model using training data
+* Save predictions for testing data labels
-   * Evaluate Performance
+* Evaluate Model Performance:

-           Confusion Matrix
+             *Confusion Matrix

-           Classification Report
+             *Classification Report

 ## Results